-Saddleback caterpillars are fairly easy to spot because they are so brightly colored.
-This is a good thing because their caterpillar sting is extremely painful.
+Packsaddle caterpillars are fairly easy to spot because they are so brightly colored.
+This is a good thing because the saddleback caterpillar sting is extremely painful.
 You will find them throughout the eastern United States during the late summer and into the autumn.

 Do Saddlebacks Cause Much Damage To Plants?

-This type of caterpillar usually stays on its own, rather than descending in a horde as do Army worms.
+The saddleback caterpillar is type of caterpillar that usually stays on its own, rather than descending in a horde as armyworms do.
 Because they eat a wide variety of plants and are typically few in number, they don’t tend to cause much damage.

 What Happens If You Accidentally Touch A Saddleback Caterpillar?